oscal-club/oscal-cli-action/README.md

 # oscal-cli-action

-A GitHub Action to process, convert, and validate OSCAL content with the NIST oscal-cli tool.
+A GitHub Action to process, convert, and validate OSCAL content with the [`oscal-cli` that the metaschema-framework community maintains](https://github.com/metaschema-framework/oscal-cli) or the original [NIST version of the tool](https://github.com/usnistgov/oscal-cli).

 # Usage